friemen/async-ui/README.md

 An *Event* is a map with keys

- - :source   points to a visual components property or other source
+ - :source   -- Points to a visual components property or other source
- - :type     is a keyword denoting the type of event. common event types are :update or :action
+ - :type     -- A keyword denoting the type of event. common event types are :update or :action
- - :payload  is arbitrary data
+ - :payload  -- Arbitrary data

 An *Event Handler* is a function that is invoked by the view process to